Holloway, London: History

 In 1921, the first sexual health clinic for women in the whole of the UK was opened in Holloway by Marie Stopes.
 The Mothers' Clinic at 61 Marlborough Road, Holloway, North London, opened on 17 March 1921.
 The clinic was run by midwives and supported by visiting doctors.
 It offered mothers birth control advice, taught them birth control methods and dispensed Stopes own "Pro-Race" brand cervical cap.

 The free clinic was open to all married women for knowledge about reproductive health.
 Stopes opposed abortion; she tried to discover alternatives for families and increase knowledge about birth control and the reproductive system.

 In the late 1930s, the Odeon cinema on the junction of Tufnell Park Road and Holloway Road was built as a Gaumont but was severely damaged by a doodlebug during the Second World War.
-It has recently undergone extensive refurbishment but retains its impressive foyer and staircase.
+It has recently undergone extensive refurbishment but retains its foyer and staircase.
 It is Grade II listed.

 During the Second World War, parts of Holloway experienced intense bombing due to its proximity to King's Cross railway station.

 Holloway was also home to HMP Holloway in Parkhurst Road, which was first built in 1852, originally housing both male and female prisoners, and from 1902 until its closure in 2016 housed only women and was the UK's major female prison.
 Prisoners that had been held at the original prison include Ruth Ellis, Isabella Glyn, Christabel Pankhurst and Oscar Wilde.
 The site is due to be redeveloped, though as of 2017 the prison buildings still stand.